cernvm/cernvm-launch/README.md

 	ssh MACHINE_NAME

 SSH into an existing machine.
-It is not supported on Windows.
+Not supported on Windows.

 Start a virtual machine
 -----------------------